- Explore UK pickup locations for Budget car hire

 UK weather overview

-However, the quirky weather can leave the islands basking in sunshine as hot as the Mediterranean's during a good summer and shivering in temperatures as cold as Moscow's during a particularly harsh winter.
+However, the quirky weather in the UK can leave the islands basking in sunshine as hot as the Mediterranean's during a good summer and shivering in temperatures as cold as Moscow's during a particularly harsh winter.

 In the United Kingdom, weather conditions vary widely from day to day and from region to region.
 The southwest is the warmest area while the west coast and the mountains attract the most rain.